PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-06 06:52:58
+Last updated: 2024-04-06 06:53:31
-Random Quote: No voting, no debate.
-It's not a democracy - it's a Rickpublic! - Summer Smith
+Random Quote: You're not gonna believe this because it usually never happens, but I made a mistake! - Rick Sanchez